vipin-pstuff/DSA-notes/Python-DSA-notes/notes/01-introduction/06-Big-O-notation.md

         - & we talk about BigO notation most of the time , because it shows upper bound <br>
         - here `upper bound` means limit , which means max to max approx that algorithm will spend that amount of time only <br> means worst case time complexity of that algo will be this only 💡💡💡
-        - for lower bound , we have Omega & for average case complexity , we use theta notation <br>
+        - for `lower bound` , we have Omega notation & for `average case complexity` , we use theta notation <br>
             but most of the time 99% , we talk about BigO notation only ✔️✔️✔️
         ![different notations to measure/show time complexity](../../notes-pics/06-lecture/lovebabbar/lecture-6-1.png)
     - level of time complexity <br>